JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 }
 ```

-The `packageName` parameter specifies the package name for the generated Kotlin sources.
+The `packageName` parameter holds the package name for the generated Kotlin sources.

 Sync the Gradle project files when prompted, or press double <shortcut>Shift</shortcut> and search for the
-**Sync All Gradle, Swift Package Manager projects**.
+**Sync All Gradle, Swift Package Manager projects** action.

 > Consider installing the official [SQLDelight plugin](https://plugins.jetbrains.com/plugin/8191-sqldelight)
 > to work with `.sq` files.